agarrkoch/Dropbox-Workshop-NTTW-2025/README.md

 # Dropbox-Workshop-NTTW-2025

-This is a quick guide for how to set up your dropbox account for API access, as well as a summar of the files in this repository.
+This is a quick guide for how to set up your dropbox account for API access, and a collection of the most relevant HTTP requests for archivists who are coding novices.

 ## Setting Up